Finding and Training a Remote Assistant for Success

-Determine the Personality Type
+Determine the Ideal Personality Type for the Role

-If you have a training system with manuals and videos, that is great.
-However, it is not necessary.
-It is important that you spend a lot of time with your virtual assistant the first few weeks they are on the job.
-During this training time, have the virtual assistant build the training manual and videos for the job role.
+Instead, it's important to spend a lot of time with your virtual assistant during the first few weeks they are in their new role.
+During this training time, have them build the training manual and videos for the job role.

 Record Your Training Meetings